Sibidiena gens

 The gens Sibidiena, sometimes written Sabidiena, was an obscure plebeian family at ancient Rome.
 No members of this gens attained any of the higher offices of the Roman state, but several are known from inscriptions.

 Origin

 The nomen Sibidienus belongs to a class of names ending in -enus, typically derived from other gentilicia, or sometimes from cognomina.
 Sibidienus would seem to be derived from Sabidius, or perhaps from its derivative, Sabidianus.
-Gentilicia of this type were common in Umbria and Picenum, and in fact most of the Sibidieni known from inscriptions seem to have lived at or near Tuficum in Umbria, from which it appears that the Sibidieni may have been of Umbrian origin, although the surname Sabinus borne by some of the family suggest that they may have been Sabines.
+Gentilicia of this type were common in Umbria and Picenum, and most of the Sibidieni known from inscriptions seem to have lived at or near Tuficum in Umbria, from which it appears that the Sibidieni may have been of Umbrian origin, although the surname Sabinus borne by some of the family suggest that they may have been Sabines.

 Praenomina

 The main praenomina of the Sibidieni were Lucius and Gaius, the two most common names throughout all periods of Roman history.
 It also appears that the Sibidieni at one time used Spurius, a praenomen that had been common in Republican times, but which had become increasingly scarce, and finally disappeared under the early Empire.